sszukala/TrianglePixels/README.md

 ## Contact
 Its my Birthday!
 Yeah me.
 I am tired, you are getting this as is.
-For any inquiries, please contact [sszukala@gmail.com].
+For any inquiries, please contact [sszukala at gmail.com].